iotaledger/cxc-slu-authenticity/slu-scripts/src/device-booting/README.md

 # Requirements:

-1. Create a file in the root of the Rapsberry Pi.
+1. Create a file in the root of the Raspberry Pi.
 `````
 touch .env
 `````